 Petey’s foster mom reports that he’s super sweet and easy to have in the home.
 He has great house manners, is housetrained, crate trained, and walks well on leash too.
-He is affectionate, but not needy.
-He likes to snuggle up in bed with his foster mom at night, and is joyful when you give him attention or take him on an outing.
-His tail wags and he gets excited when it’s time to go outside and romp in the yard with the other dogs.
+When he's in a new environment, he will choose to stay in his crate vs. engage, but his foster family is working on that.

 Chinese Crested dogs like Petey are not common in rescue, and they definitely stand out in a crowd.
 Their origin has been a bit of a mystery, but many believe they are descended from African or Mexican hairless dogs.
 When Chinese explorers discovered the breed, they brought them back home and bred them to be a smaller size.
 They wanted the dog for its excellent ratting abilities aboard their ships, and could trade them at different ports.
 The Chinese also viewed these dogs as having healing powers and would use them as living heating pads to help nurse sick sailors.